 Ingredients As with any cleaning product, some toilet bowl cleaners have harsh ingredients like bleach.
-This is beneficial if you’re trying to remove tough stains and kill bacteria, but these chemicals can be dangerous if you have pets or kids.
+This is beneficial if you’re trying to remove tough stains and kill bacteria, but these chemicals can be dangerous if you have pets, kids, or a septic system.
 If you prefer not to bring chemicals into your home, consider an all-natural toilet bowl cleaner instead.

-Special needs If your toilet has hard water build-up or other tough stains, you may need a specialty product to help restore it to its former glory.
+Special needs If your toilet has hard water build-up or rust stains, you may need a specialty product that will target the root cause of the issue.
 Look for a cleaner that’s marketed toward your particular need.